rackerlabs/docs-cloud-load-balancers/rst/dev-guide/api-operations/put-update-load-balancer-node-metadata-item-v1.0-account-loadbalancers-loadbalancerid-nodes-nodeid-metadata-metaid.rst

 .. note::
    The meta data item's id and key are immutable attributes and cannot be modified with a ``PUT`` request.
 Supplying an unsupported attribute results in a 400 (badRequest) fault.
 A load balancer and node support a maximum of 25 metadata items.

-The following table lists the required and optional attributes: